newatoms/beta/projects/science-of-images/post.md

+It seems like a lot of blog writers like cappuccino’s with foam art.
+They work on the same laptops, but still use pencils to show they are creative.
+All fine, but why does everyone uses these generic stock photo's when it doesn’t say anything about the written content?
+New Atoms devour cappuccino’s as well, but thought they could do better on choosing images for their content.

 When used correctly, effective visuals can communicate a message very powerfully.
 There are a number of interesting scientific and psychological explanations for why certain images resonate with people and others don't:

 ## Appeal

 Appeal refers to natural attraction towards visual content and how it manages to attract even those with short attention spans.
 We might not be able to explain why we love an image because [our conscious thought hasn’t yet caught up with our subconscious](https://en.wikipedia.org/wiki/Empirical_relationship).
 Deeply emotional reactions are some of the strongest connections we can make to visual content.
 They occur from the part of the brain that is also related to our [survival instincts](http://adventure.howstuffworks.com/survival/wilderness/wired-for-survival1.htm), which means that the reaction may be more direct and intense.

 Visual content should indicate the emotion for which it aims.
-This could be accomplished abstractly with color, metaphors, or irony, for example.
+This could be accomplished abstractly with colour, metaphors, or irony, for example.
 Or it could be achieved concretely with associations which elicit the "right" feeling (safety, food, positivity, love...).

 ## Comprehension